ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 sudo systemctl status node_exporter
 ```

-If the service is running, Prometheus, Grafana and node_exporter should all work together now.
-To check, in your browser visit Prometheus web interface on `http://your-node-host-ip:9090/targets`.
+If the service is running, Prometheus, Grafana and node_exporter should all work
+together now.
+To check, in your browser visit Prometheus web interface on
+`http://your-node-host-ip:9090/targets`.
 You should see three targets enabled:

 - Prometheus
-- avalanchego
+- AvalancheGo
-- avalanchego-machine
+- `avalanchego-machine`

 Make sure that all of them have `State` as `UP`.

 :::info

-If you run your AvalancheGo node with TLS enabled on your API port, you will need to manually edit the `/etc/prometheus/prometheus.yml` file and change the `avalanchego` job to look like this:
+If you run your AvalancheGo node with TLS enabled on your API port, you will
+need to manually edit the `/etc/prometheus/prometheus.yml` file and change the
+`avalanchego` job to look like this:

 ```yaml
 - job_name: "avalanchego"